 In this article we will compare and contrast two of the most powerful tools – preferred by many to ensure their security and privacy.
 Nowadays, there are different issues we face with respect to online privacy.
 Vigilant agencies along with other unwanted eyes are watching every move we make online.
-However, with the passage of time different methods were explored to cope with these concerns; Tor and VPN in this regard serve as optimal remedies.
+However, with the passage of time different methods were explored to cope with these concerns; Tor and Best VPN for Tor in this regard serve as optimal remedies.

 In addition, Tor and VPN also safeguard the security by protecting our confidential or personal information from unauthorized access.
 Both of these tools that ensure our privacy and security represent certain advantages and some discrepancies.
 Furthermore, the acceptability of these tools solely depends upon priority of the user.
 However, people often confuse Tor as a replacement for a VPN – which is practically wrong.